Boise Police Scanner: Ada County Went Dark in November 2024

 Where can I find Boise scanner frequencies?

-The most accurate and up-to-date frequency information is available on RadioReference.com under the Ada County, Idaho section.
-The area uses the Southwest Idaho Regional Communications (SWIRC) P25 system.
+The most accurate and up-to-date frequency information is on RadioReference.com under the Ada County, Idaho section.
+Treasure Valley agencies operate on ICAWIN, the Idaho Cooperative Agencies Wireless Interoperable Network — a statewide P25 system.